Accounts Receivable Aging Report

 • How can an Aging Report help your business?

-What is Accounts Receivable Aging Report?
+What is The Accounts Receivable Aging Report?

 'Aging' here refers to the process of organizing accounts receivable by their due payment date.
 It is called an aging report as it provides the total outstanding accounts receivable sorted into their age categories.